Glazed Ham Steaks

 Browned ham steaks in the skillet

-Add 1 Tbsp butter to a large skillet and heat over medium.
+Brown the ham: Add 1 Tbsp butter to a large skillet and heat over medium.
 When the butter is melted, give the skillet a swirl to coat the surface.
-Add the ham and cook for a few minutes on each side, or until browned.
+Add the ham and cook for 3-5 minutes on each side, or until the edges look lightly caramelized and the surface has some golden brown spots.

 Glaze being spooned over the ham steaks in the skillet